ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

     * [2.6.2 Retrieve Application Data by PRID](#262-retrieve-application-data-by-prid)
   * [2.7 List of Configurable Parameters and Processes](#27-list-of-configurable-parameters-and-processes) _(MOS_PFM_PRG_FR_7)_
 # 1. Overview
 The pre-registration module enables a user to book an appointment for one or many Individuals for registration.
-It allows a user to enter their demographic details and book appointment by choosing a suitable registration center and time slot and then notifies user on successful booking.
+It allows a user to enter their demographic details and book appointment by choosing a suitable registration center and time slot and then notifies user on a successful booking.
 This module also has the provision for appointment rescheduling and cancellation.

 # 2. Features
 ## 2.1 Login/Creating a User Account
 ### 2.1.1 Login using Email
 The Individual can login to the Pre-registration Portal by providing his/her Email Id.
 The system validates the email Id, once validated sends an OTP to the email Id as provided.
 The Individual enters the OTP as received.
-The system validates the OTP entered and redirects the Individual to fill Demographic form (if first time) or Dashboard (if existing user).
+The system validates the OTP entered and redirects the Individual to fill Demographic form (if first-time) or Dashboard (if existing user).

 ### 2.1.2 Login using Phone Number
 The Individual can login to the Pre-registration Portal by providing his/her Mobile Number.
 The system validates the Mobile Number, once validated sends an OTP to the email Id as provided.
 The Individual enters the OTP as received.
-The system validates the OTP entered and redirects the Individual to fill Demographic form (if first time) or Dashboard(if existing user).
+The system validates the OTP entered and redirects the Individual to fill Demographic form (if first-time) or Dashboard (if existing user).

 ### 2.1.3 Automatic Account Creation on First Login
 The Individual logs in to the Pre-Registration portal with his/her Mobile Number or Email Id.
-After successful Authentication, the system checks if the Individual is first time user or not.
-If the Individual is first time user, the system creates a new record in the database.
+After successful Authentication, the system checks if the Individual is first-time user or not.
+If the Individual is first-time user, the system creates a new record in the database.
 All the Pre-registration Ids created from there on will be mapped to this User Id.

 ### 2.1.4 Logout/Session Timeout
 The Individual wishes to logout of the Pre-Registration system and clicks on the Logout.
 The Token issued during the Authentication of User Login is deleted and the user gets logged out of the system.